maurymarkowitz/RetroBASIC/bas/RetroBASIC reference manual.md

 <!-- TOC --><a name="let-varexpr"></a>
 ### [`LET`] *var*=*expr*

 The most common statement found in most programs is the assignment statement, with the keyword `LET`.
-This calculates the value of the expression (expr) and then copies the result into the variable *var*.
+This calculates the value of the expression (expr) and then assignes the result to *var*.
 The *type* of variable must match the type of expression, numeric expressions cannot be assigned to string variables and vice versa, and attempts to do so will raise a runtime error.

 The keyword `LET` was made optional in later versions of Dartmouth BASIC, and most dialects followed this.
 Some code written for Dartmouth users after `LET` became optional continued to use it, in order to maintain backward compatibility.
 This keyword is otherwise rarely used in most dialects.